Twinklebear/tray/README.md

 The type of sampler used to render the scene can be configured by the `<sampler type="">` tag.
 Available samplers and their parameters are listed below by the type string that selects them.

-- uniform - Selects a basic uniform sampler.
-A single ray is fired through the center of each pixel in the image.
-(Default)
 - stratified - Selects a stratified sampler which renders the image using some desired number of jittered samples per pixel.
 	- spp - number of samples to be taken per pixel in x & y, eg. sampler takes spp\*spp samples per pixel
 - lowdiscrepancy - Selects a low-discrepancy which uses a (0, 2) sequence to generate sample positions